UCSB-CompSci-Grads/ucsb-compsci-grads.github.io/README.md

-# UCSB CS department wiki
+# UCSB CS Department Wiki

 ### What is this?
 This is a wiki for the UCSB CS department.
 It contains useful information for grad students.